 Today marks the highlight of our trek as we make our way to Annapurna Base Camp.
 The journey begins with an uphill trek through thick forest toward Hinko Cave.
 From there, we navigate an avalanche-prone trail before reaching Machhapuchhre Base Camp (3,700m/12,139ft).
 After a short rest, we continue to Annapurna Base Camp (4,130m/13,550ft), covering a total distance of approximately 13km (8.1 miles) in about 7 hours.

-Standing at the base of the Annapurna massif is truly breathtaking—you’ll be surrounded by mountains over 7,000 meters (23,000 feet), including Annapurna I, Annapurna South, Hiunchuli, and Machhapuchhre.
-The panoramic 360-degree mountain views and the unique glacial basin setting make this a moment to treasure.
-This area is known as the Annapurna Sanctuary for good reason—it feels like a sacred place, considered by locals to be the home of the gods.
+Standing at the base of the Annapurna massif is truly breathtaking.
+You will be surrounded by mountains over 7,000 meters including Annapurna I, Annapurna South, Hiunchuli, and Machhapuchhre.
+The 360-degree views and the unique glacial basin setting make this a moment to treasure.
+The Annapurna Sanctuary is considered sacred by locals, believed to be the home of the gods, and standing here it is easy to understand why.

 Distance: 13km/8.1mi | Time: 7 hours | Difficulty: Challenging